Logiqx/gps-guides/detective.md

 - The SiRF binary format has included EHVE (Estimated Horizontal Velocity Error) in m/s x 10<sup>2</sup> for SiRFDrive since at least 2004.
 - The SiRFstar III was released in 2005 with support for SiRFDrive and was therefore capable of outputting EHVE.
 - The SiRF binary protocol added EPE to the list of NMEA messages for SiRFNavIII in Nov 2008.
 EHVE is one of the $PSRFEPE fields.
-- The GT-31was released in 2009.
+- The GT-31 was released in 2009.
 It used the SiRFstar III and recorded SDOP.
 Tom Chalko also published his SDOP [paper](pdf/sirf/Speed_Dilution_of_Precision.pdf) that same year.
 - There were several activities relating to EPE for SiRFNavIII (e.g. $PSRFEPE, EHVE) and SDOP in 2008 / 2009, leading up to the GT-31.
 - It seems reasonable to conclude that the GT-31 is actually recording EHVE (Estimated Horizontal Velocity Error) but calls it SDOP.